bcgov/aps-infra-platform/documentation/how-to/monitoring.md

 | TEST / TRAINING | https://grafana-apps-gov-bc-ca.test.api.gov.bc.ca |
 | PRODUCTION      | https://grafana.apps.gov.bc.ca                    |

-You can also access summarized metrics from the `API Services Portal` by going to the `Namespaces` tab and clicking the `Gateway Services` link.
+You can also access summarized metrics from the API Services Portal by going to the **Gateways** tab, selecting the desired **Gateway**, clicking **Gateway Services**, and expanding the accordion of the Service in **7 Day Metrics**.

+!!! note Grafana access
-> NOTE: A shortcut to Grafana is provided from the `Gateway Services` page by clicking `View metrics in real-time`.
+    A shortcut to Grafana is provided from the `Gateway Services` page by clicking `View metrics in real-time`.